How to: Create A Secure Gun Closet

 There are many benefits to building a gun closet:

-- You don’t need to create new home space or obstruct existing space
+- You don’t need to obstruct home space

-- A gun closet can increase the value of your home, by turning a standard closet into a highly sought-after feature
+- A gun closet increases home value, by turning a standard closet into a highly sought-after feature

 - By using a secret door, you can keep your guns secret – from criminals or intrusive guests.